 4/8/10 Podium presentation: Heavey, E. Don't miss an opportunity for preconception intervention: Ask teens about pregnancy desire.
 International meeting, Society for Adolescent Health and Medicine

 6/19-21/2009 National representative for the Society for Adolescent Medicine at the National Institute of Health's Symposium for clinical treatment guideline development for cervical pathology in adolescents

 Most recent publications

-Heavey, E. (2010).
-Statistics for Nurses: A practical approach.
-Boston, MA: Bartlett and Jones
+Heavey, E. (2013).
+Statistics for nursing: A practical approach, 2nd edition.
+Boston, MA: Jones and Bartlett.
+In press.